 - Put the raisins in a small bowl, add water just enough to cover them, let sit for 5-10 minutes, then drain and pat dry.

-- After the 60 minutes rising time, punch down the dough, add the raisins and work to incorporate.
+- After the 60 minutes rising time, punch down the dough, add the raisins and knead it again to incorporate.

 - Form a ball with the dough, then divide into 3 parts, more or less the same size (I used a scale).